 With its rich history, scenic beauty, and humid subtropical climate, Fredericksburg attracts visitors throughout the year.
 During the Labor Day weekend, check out the 1940s USO-Style Labor Day dance at the Hangar Hotel.
 A portion of the proceeds will benefit the Fort Hood USO.

 Northeast of San Antonio is New Braunfels, Texas, which is known for its rivers and water park.
 Runners, kids, and water-park enthusiasts make New Braunfels a key Texas destination for Labor Day weekend.
-In addition to an annual BBQ cook-off late in September, the city hosts the annual SARR Labor Day Whine Run 5K/5-miler.
+The city hosts the annual SARR Labor Day Whine Run 5K/5-miler.
 The fun event has become a local tradition, and it welcomes runners of all abilities.